Photo by Umberto De Peppo Cocco via Flickr

 Adapted from “Urbanism Without Effort,” by Charles R. Wolfe.
 Copyright © 2019 Charles R. Wolfe.
 Reproduced by permission of Island Press, Washington, D.C.

 Charles R. Wolfe is a London-based urbanist writer, photographer, land use consultant and attorney.
-He is a Visiting Scholar at KTH University in Stockholm, a Fulbright Specialist in Cairns and Townsville, Australia, and teaches regularly at the University of Washington.
-Wolfe is also the author of “Seeing the Better City,” and has published articles in CityLab, The Atlantic, CityMetric, Governing, Planetizen and more.
+He has been a Visiting Scholar at KTH University in Stockholm, a Fulbright Specialist in Cairns and Townsville, Australia, and has taught regularly at the University of Washington.
+Wolfe is also the author of “Urbanism Without Effort” and “Seeing the Better City,” and has published articles in CityLab, The Atlantic, CityMetric, Governing, Planetizen and more.